Search engine scraping: Detection

 When search engine defense thinks an access might be automated, the search engine can react differently.

 The first layer of defense is a captcha page where the user is prompted to verify they are a real person and not a bot or tool.
 Solving the captcha will create a cookie that permits access to the search engine again for a while.
-After about one day, the captcha page is removed again.
+After about one day, the captcha page is displayed again.

 The second layer of defense is a similar error page but without captcha, in such a case the user is completely blocked from using the search engine until the temporary block is lifted, or the user changes their IP.

 The third layer of defense is a long-term block of the entire network segment.
 Google has blocked large network blocks for months.
 This sort of block is likely triggered by an administrator and only happens if a scraping tool is sending a very high number of requests.

 All these forms of detection may also happen to a normal user, especially users sharing the same IP address or network class (IPV4 ranges as well as IPv6 ranges).

-Methods of scraping Google, Bing, Yahoo or Sogou
+Methods of scraping

 To scrape a search engine successfully, the two major factors are time and amount.

 The more keywords a user needs to scrape and the smaller the time for the job, the more difficult scraping will be and the more developed a scraping script or tool needs to be.

 Scraping scripts need to overcome a few technical challenges: